shantanudrane/shantanudrane.github.io/index.md

 description: Shantanu Rane is a researcher in security and privacy at the Palo Alto Research Center.
 ---

-I manage cyber-physical systems research at [SRI](https://www.sri.com)'s Future Concepts Division (formerly Xerox PARC).
+I lead cyber-physical systems research at [SRI](https://www.sri.com)'s Future Concepts Division (formerly Xerox PARC).
 My research background is in applied cryptography, statistics and signal processing.
-My current projects revolve around fundamental and applied problems in security and privacy and resilience.
+My current projects revolve around fundamental and applied problems in security and privacy and resilience of cyber-physical systems.

 I earned a Ph.D. in electrical engineering from [Stanford University](https://www.stanford.edu), California in 2007, a Masters in